isaichavez19-maker/vst3_dev_portal/src/pages/FAQ/Licensing.md

 ## Q: I would like to distribute my VST 3 plug-in/host as freeware/shareware in binary form only.

 - You can distribute your **VST 3** plug-in/host in a binary form.
-This always requires that you to choose the "Proprietary Steinberg VST 3" license.
+This always requires that you to choose the "**Proprietary Steinberg VST 3**" license.
-- Even though you distribute your **VST 3** plug-in/host as freeware/shareware you need to adhere to the requirements of the "Proprietary Steinberg VST 3" license.
+- Even though you distribute your **VST 3** plug-in/host as freeware/shareware you need to adhere to the requirements of the "**Proprietary Steinberg VST 3**" license.
 - Download the [license agreement](../VST+3+Licensing/What+are+the+licensing+options.md) (it is part of the [SDK](../Getting+Started/Links.md) too), sign it and return it to Steinberg.

 ---

 ## Q: I would like to sell my VST 3 plug-in/host in binary form only.

-If you work for-profit and distribute your **VST 3** plug-in/host in binary form, you need to choose the "Proprietary Steinberg VST 3" license.
+If you work for-profit and distribute your **VST 3** plug-in/host in binary form, you need to choose the "**Proprietary Steinberg VST 3**" license.
 Download the [license agreement](../VST+3+Licensing/What+are+the+licensing+options.md) (it is part of the [SDK](../Getting+Started/Links.md) too), sign it and return it to Steinberg.

 ---